CSE237SP2022/project-coursemana/README.md

 ## User stories

-In this iteration, our group focused on making the previous funcionality more robust.
+In this iteration, our group focused on making the previous functionalities more robust while also adding new minor functionalities.
+We improved code cleanliness by separating out helper methods from several methods in the Interface class.
+We also improved the testing of our project.

 ***Handling Input Type Error***

 The interface now can handle the error caused by wrong user input type.
+I.e. when the user inputs a string when the program expects a positive integer.
 The program will now repeatedly ask the user for a positive integer instead of throwing an error.

 ***New Functionality: add student to course***

-The interface can now handle adding student to course commands.
+The interface can now handle adding student to course command.

 ***New Functionality: list students from a course***